ethan-newton/raspberry-pi-room-monitor/README.md

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/ethan-newton/raspberry-pi-room-monitor/main/installer.sh)
 ```
+This automatically installs all dependencies, downloads the files, configures the system, and prepares the dashboard.

 ## All Done!
-After installation, the script will show your Raspberry Pi’s local IP address and the URL to access the dashboard:\
+After the installation, the script displays your Raspberry Pi’s local IP address and the URL to access the dashboard:\
 <br />
 `
 http://<IP_ADDRESS>:5000